pbsmyth/command-line/lessons.md

 Please note: You can change the color of your Terminal or BashShell background and text by selecting `Shell` from the top menu bar, then selecting a theme from the menu under `New Window`.

-Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press `Command (⌘)` and the space bar at the same time to pull up Spotlight search, start typing `Terminal,` and then hit `Enter` to open a terminal window.
+Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press <kbd>Command (⌘)</kbd> and the <kbd>space bar</kbd> at the same time to pull up Spotlight search, start typing `Terminal,` and then hit `Enter` to open a terminal window.
 This will pull up a terminal window without touching your mousepad.
 For super bonus points, try to navigate like this for the next fifteen minutes, or even the rest of this session—it is tricky and sometimes a bit tiring when you start, but you can really pick up speed when you practice!

 ## Windows